swerik-project/rcr/README.md

 ```

 ## Use
-To use the R package, download the riksdagen corpora [here](https://github.com/welfare-state-analytics/riksdagen-corpus).
+To use the R package, download the riksdagen-records corpora [here](https://github.com/swerik-project/riksdagen-records).
 As a first step, we point to the directory where the corpora are stored as follows:
 ```
 set_riksdag_corpora_path("[THE PATH TO THE CORPORA HERE]")
 ```